THE GUEST WHISPERER

 I am a writer, artist, and host whose work explores the emotional dimension of space - what it means to feel truly at home.

-Later, after publishing Teaching Dad to Cook Flapjack (Hardie Grant), I found myself returning to the domestic realm with a different question:
+Later, through writing and making, I found myself returning to the domestic space with a different kind of question:

-When I restored two riverside cabins in South Devon — Bowcombe Boathouse and The Batman’s Summerhouse — I did not set out to create a consultancy.
+When I began restoring two small riverside cabins in South Devon - Bowcombe Boathouse and The Batman’s Summerhouse - I wasn’t setting out to create a business, or a framework, or even a body of work.

-I set out to create places that felt right.
+I was simply trying to make places that felt right.

 “We didn’t realise how tired we were.”